Danimarqz/telegrambot/README.md

 ## Automatic alerts

-When `ENABLE_ALERTS=true`, the bot collects metrics every `ALERT_INTERVAL` and pushes a warning to the admin chat whenever CPU, RAM, or any monitored disk exceeds its threshold.
+When `ENABLE_ALERTS=true`, the bot collects metrics every `ALERT_INTERVAL` and pushes a warning to the owner chat whenever CPU, RAM, or any monitored disk exceeds its threshold.
 Repeated alerts of the same type respect the `ALERT_COOLDOWN` window to avoid spam.

 ## Log subscriptions